Just got off a call with a business owner.

 How To Feel And Heal What You Need To:

-- Pay attention to when you get emotionally dysregulated
+- Pay attention to when you feel very emotional

-- Once you feel what you need to, you can evaluate the why:
+- Once you feel what you need to or contain it for later, you can evaluate the why the emotions came up for you:

 - What triggered this?